hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803611v2-block-balancing-load-in-llm-serving-with-context-knowledge-and-predi.md

 ---
 layout: default
-title: Block: Balancing Load in LLM Serving with Context, Knowledge and Predictive Scheduling
+title: "Block: Balancing Load in LLM Serving with Context, Knowledge and Predictive Scheduling"
 ---

 # Block: Balancing Load in LLM Serving with Context, Knowledge and Predictive Scheduling